Understanding the trans-Neptunian Solar system: Reconciling the results of serendipitous stellar occultations and the inferences from the cratering record: Acknowledgements

 \section{Acknowledgements}

-We thank Philippe Th\'{e}bault and Quentin Kral for useful discussions.
+We wish to thank the anonymous referee for a thoughtful review that improved the paper.
+We thank Philippe Th\'{e}bault for useful discussions.
 This work received funding from the European Research Council under the European Community’s H2020 2014-2020 ERC Grant Agreement No. 669416 ``\emph{Lucky Star}".

 { }